CodePushGo/website/src/content/blog/en/phased-rollouts-for-capacitor-live-updates.md

 ### Progress Tracking

-Capgo's web interface makes it easy to monitor updates in real time, tracking distribution and user adoption [\[1\]](https://capgo.app/).
+CodePushGo's web interface makes it easy to monitor updates in real time, tracking distribution and user adoption [\[1\]](https://capgo.app/).
 Pay attention to these metrics as you roll out:

 | Metric Category | Key Indicators | Action Triggers |
 | --- | --- | --- |